HEIG-AndreCosta/cnm/README.md

-# Cnm24 Students
+# Cnm24

-This is the official repo for CNM course 2024/2025.
+## CNM 24 Repository for André Costa and Alexandre Iorio